Oscuro-Phoenix/mpet_manual/index.md

 This is the key function that takes in a configuration file (`config`) and an output directory (`outdir`) to run the simulation.
 It heavily relies on all the other files (particularly `mod_cell.py` and `sim.py`) in the codebase to setup the multi-scale system of equations that need to be solved.

 1. Get the timescale from config
-2. Declare variable for logging data as `log`, declare the solver as `daesolver` , create a simulation object that will be used to initialize and run the simulation `simulation`  and declare a `datareporter`
+2. Declare variable for logging data as `log`, declare the solver as `daesolver` , create a simulation object that will be used to initialize and run the simulation `simulation`  and declare a `datareporter`(see [User Guide](https://daetools.sourceforge.io/docs/pyDAE_user_guide.html)).
 3. Assign the solver as an LU decomposition sparse solver that is imported from pySuperLU
 4. Enable data reporting for all variables except particle and cell ports -- this reporting is set using the datareporting function on `simulation.m` where m refers to the model of the cell that is defined in `mod_cell.py` and is a daeModel (see Line 29 in mod_cell.py).
 5. Initialise simulation using solver, reporter and logger using `simulation.initializer()` with appropriate arguments